kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 ## 44. Time and Space Complexity

-- Time Complexity: How much time a machine takes for doing
+- Time Complexity: How much time a machine takes -- depends on the procedure you are doing.
+	- Array operations - list of elements 'n' -- we don't know how many elements
+		- T